Laurae2/CategoricalAnalysis/README.md

 ![image](https://cloud.githubusercontent.com/assets/9083669/25314651/9a5182ec-2848-11e7-83e8-57cf3633c3ee.png)

+Power of binaries!
 The objective of Binary Encoding… is to use binary encoding to hash the cardinalities into binary values.
-By using the power law of binary encoding, we are able to store N cardinalities using ceil(sqrt(N)) features.
+By using the power law of binary encoding, we are able to store N cardinalities using ceil(log(N+1)/log(2)) features.

 It means we can store 4294967295 cardinalities using only 32 features with Binary Encoding!
 Isn’t it awesome to not have those 4294697295 features from One-Hot Encoding? (how are you going to learn 4 billion features in a decision tree…? you need a depth of 32 and it is not readable…)